Is construction an essential business?

 States with no mandate

-Lastly, several states have not issued any particular guidance regarding construction as an essential business.
+Lastly, several states have not considered construction to be an essential business.
 According to the Journal of Light Construction, these include:

 • Arkansas